 The other players stand in a line facing the person whose it/

 When “it” calls ‘Green Light,’ the other players move toward them until they spin around, calling it ‘Red Light.’

 When they hear the red light command, the other players must freeze on the spot.

 Any child seen moving must return to the starting line.
 The children must remain frozen until the next ‘Green Light’ command is given.

-Play continues in this manner until someone reaches and tags the person whose it.
-The tagger becomes the new it and the game restarts.
+Play continues in this manner until someone reaches and tags the person who is “it”.
+The tagger becomes the new “it,” and the game restarts.

 Loud or Quiet

 One person is the leader, and the others are the players.
 The leader calls out an action, for example, “clap your hands,” and a volume: loud or quiet.

 When the leader says “loud,” the players clap their hands loudly.
 When the leader says “quiet,” the players switch to clapping quietly.

 Everybody dances to the music – someone is in control of the pause/play button.